JoshRedelbach/smad_trajectory/README.md

 # Interplanetary Trajectory Optimization with Python

-This simulation should help to find and analyze the optimal trajectory of a spacecraft to Saturn with respect to required delta-v and duration of the flight.
+This project includes simulations on designing and optimizing ...
-During the flight to Saturn, the spacecraft will perform a flyby maneuver at Jupiter.
+* ... an interplanetary trajectory to Saturn performing a flyby at Jupiter,
+* ... the entry trajectory when arriving at Saturn,
+* ... the transfer trajectory from the entry trajectory to the final working orbit,
+* ... the exit trajectory after successfully achieving the mission's objectives,
+* ... the propulsion system.

 ## Development Details
-  - Name: _Interplanetary Trajectory Optimization performing a Flyby_
+  - Name: _Interplanetary Trajectory Optimization performing Flybys_
   - Current version number: 1.4.0
   - Date of initial coding: 2024-09-25
   - Date of first release (verison 1.0.0): 2024-09-29